Protect all your hard work and preserve chalkboard drawings to make them permanent!

 When the hairspray is completely dry, your drawing is protected.

-However with all of the methods that I tried, the sprays pretty much obliterated the whitish smudgy background that we all love about chalkboards.
+However with all of the methods that I tried, the protective sprays pretty much obliterated the whitish smudgy background that we all love about chalkboards.
 So to bring that back, rub the side of a piece of chalk all over your chalkboard and rub it in with a tissue.
 That will give the background that nice chalky smudgy texture but it won’t disturb your original drawing.

 And that’s it!
 You’re done!